 The Opry has seen many homes in its 92 years, from the National Life Building where it held its inaugural broadcast in 1925 to the neoclassical War Memorial Auditorium to the Ryman to its current home, where it’s been since 1974.
 It can hold 4,400 attendees, and on any given night you’re promised a smattering of musical talent with eight acts minimum taking the stage throughout the two-hour-long broadcast.

 From February through the end of October, Opry shows take place every Tuesday, Friday and Saturday at the Opry House in East Nashville (with Wednesdays added to the mix in summer months).
 During winter—from November through late January or early February—the Opry moves to its other home, the historic Ryman Auditorium, which seats half the audience size as the Opry House.

 Want to visit backstage, see the glitzy dressing rooms, glimpse where Garth collects his fan mail and maybe even catch your favorite artist in passing?
 Sign up for a VIP tour, which goes both before and after the show.
-You have a selection of three tour options on most days: a Daytime Tour, a Post-Show Tour and the ultimate VIP Tour.
-With the latter, which we did, you get to be on stage as the red curtain goes up before being taken to your seats.
-It doesn’t get much cooler than that.
+You have a couple different tour options on most days: a daytime backstage tour or post-show backstage tour.